 This fudge popsicle recipe is based on a recipe from Live Simply.

-I also found a more grown up recipe for No Churn Coffee and Tia Maria Ice Cream by the Irish chef Domini Kemp
+I also found a recipe for grown-up popsicles, No Churn Coffee and Tia Maria Ice Cream by the Irish chef Domini Kemp

 Another recipe that doesn’t require an ice cream machine involves mixing cream to soft peaks in a bowl mixer, adding in condensed milk and mixing until it gets thicker.
 Then mix in honeycomb, or fruit or biscuits or cake pieces or anything you like before putting it into a container and freezing it.
 You can see a video tutorial for this recipe at Bigger Bolder Baking.

-I haven’t tried either of these recipes myself and when i do i’ll update this blog post.
+I haven’t tried either of these recipes myself and when I do I’ll update this article.,